 There are of course inefficiencies in the HR hiring process — everything from writing a proper job description, recruiting qualified candidates, sifting through resumes, to identifying those game-changing soft skills during onsite interviews.

 Even a small change to the hiring process can help identify the right candidate.
-At ITHAKA, the creator of the most transformative and widely used services in higher education (JSTOR, Portico, and Ithaka S+R) based in New York City, Marlon Palha, director of software engineering and business systems, says he has grown his team from just himself to 20 people in the last five years.
+At ITHAKA, the creator of several of the most transformative and widely used services in higher education (JSTOR, Portico, Artstor and Ithaka S+R) based in New York City, Marlon Palha, director of software engineering and business systems, says he has grown his team from just himself to 20 people over the last six years.

 Though the hiring process to find the right person requires some effort, they have continuously tweaked the business systems hiring process every time they have an open requisition with learnings from past hires.
 And something as simple as crowd-sourcing resume reviews have surfaced higher-quality candidates from unexpected backgrounds.

-By posting potential resumes for new hires in a dedicated Slack channel, Pahla has allowed other members of his team to help find the next hire.
+By posting potential resumes for new hires in a dedicated Slack channel, Palha has allowed other members of his team to help find the next hire.

 He recounts: “There was one resume I recall that didn’t stand out to me, but somebody else on my team saw that resume posted in the Slack channel and saw something that was worth taking a gamble on.
 The candidate didn’t have much recent experience in the areas we needed, but their background was interesting and related to music — composition, sound engineering, music websites, et cetera.”